tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 ## Playing with the compiler

-Try running `./compiler.py --compile examples/0_home/factorial.scrap` which
-will produce both `output.c` and `a.out`.
+Try running `./scrapscript.py compile --compile examples/0_home/factorial.scrap` which will produce both `output.c` and `a.out`.
 Then you can run `./a.out` to see the result of your program.

 ## Thanks for reading

+Want to learn more?
 Well first, play with [the web REPL](https://scrapscript.fly.dev/repl).
 Then take a look at [the repo](https://github.com/tekknolagi/scrapscript) and start contributing!
 Since we don't have a huge backlog of well-scoped projects just yet, I recommend posting in the [discourse